ExpressLRS/Docs/docs/quick-start/receivers/updating.md

             ![WiFi Hotspot](../../assets/images/WifiHotspot.png){ align=right }

-            - If your Receiver flashed or configured with your Home WiFi SSID and Password, and can connect to that WiFi Network, then the Access Point will not appear.
+            - If your Receiver is flashed or configured with your Home WiFi SSID and Password, and can connect to that WiFi Network, then the Access Point will not appear.
             - `expresslrs` is the Password for this Access Point.

             ??? question "Where's the Access Point?"